David L. Goldfein: Military career

 Goldfein is a Command Pilot with more than 4,200 flying hours with the T-37, T-38, F-16C/D, F-117A, MC-12W, and MQ-9.

 Goldfein commanded United States Air Forces Central, Shaw AFB, SC and Al Udeid AB, Qatar; 49th Fighter Wing, Holloman AFB, NM; 52d Fighter Wing, Spangdahlem AB, Germany; 366th Operations Group, Mountain Home AFB, ID; and the 555th Fighter Squadron, Aviano AB, Italy.

 Goldfein flew combat missions during the Gulf War, and later deployed to the Vicenza Combined Air Operations Center for Operation Deliberate Force.
 As commander of the 555th Fighter Squadron, he led his squadron flying an F-16 fighter in Operation Allied Force.
-During the operation, on 2 May 1999, Goldfein's F-16 was shot down over western Serbia by a S-125 surface-to-air missile fired by the 3rd Battery of the 250th Air Defense Missile Brigade of the Yugoslav Air Force.
+During the operation, on 2 May 1999, Goldfein's F-16 was shot down over western Serbia by a S-125 surface-to-air missile fired by officer (future Lt.
+General) Tiosav Janković from the 3rd Battery of the 250th Air Defense Missile Brigade of the Yugoslav Air Force.
 Goldfein successfully ejected, and was subsequently rescued by NATO helicopters.
+This was one of only two crewed NATO aircraft shot down during the operation, the other was an F-117A in March.